itdiplomastudents42/BHRR-Website/Documentation/Page Outlines.md

 Each of the following headers denotes a page on the website.
 The components of the page are ordered according to the feedback specification - going from top of page downward.

+Underneath each header is the proposed Menu Bar drop-down options when you hover-over/click-on a particular header item.
+(I'm not sure if this is what they mean in the notes document when they mention "drop-downs", so I am just covering our bases).

 <h2>HOME</h2>
 <ul>- 1.
 Call To Action (CTA) at the top.
 Example text: "Let's flip the conversation from waste to resources </ul>
 <ul>- 2.
 What we do: brief overview.</ul>